Programs at El Consulado

 Cinema

-Film screenings (short, feature, experimental), filmmaker residencies, panel discussions, and pop-up drive-ins that showcase Venezuelan cinema.
+Film screenings (short, feature, experimental), filmmaker residencies, panel discussions, and pop-up drive-ins that showcase diasporic cinema, with special focus on Venezuelan filmmakers.
 Our cinematic arts program provides a platform for emerging filmmakers and creates dialogue around important social and cultural issues.

 "Our screenings offer a dedicated space for film presentation, while our flexible spaces allow for innovative formats like outdoor screenings and immersive cinema experiences."